tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/产品简介/基本概念_intl_en.md

 ### Admin User

 An admin user is a sub-account with the permissions of the `AdministratorAccess` policy.
-It is create by the root account or another admin user and can manage all users and their permissions, financial information, and Tencent Cloud service assets under your Tencent Cloud account.
+It is created by the root account or another admin user and can manage all users and their permissions, financial information, and Tencent Cloud service assets under your Tencent Cloud account.

 ### User Group